toneillcodes/cybersecurity-notes/windows/tools/windows-password-cracking.md

 # Windows Password Cracking
 Hashes can be obtained through a variety of methods<br>
-They can also be cracked through a variety of methods
+They can also be cracked through a variety of methods<br>
+Hashes that cannot be cracked may still prove useful...
 ## john the ripper
 Classic tool for password cracking
 ## hashcat